Peace Corps Backpack

 - Allow students to remove an item one by one from the backpack.

-- Ask students if they know what the item is, or what it is used for and discuss each answer.
+- Ask students what the item is, or what it is used for, and discuss each answer.

 - Encourage students to share ideas and ask questions.
-Ask them about the differences and similarities they see with the items in their own backpack.
+Ask them about the differences and similarities between the items and those in their own backpack.

 - Were they surprised by anything in the backpack?